-Is your child highly sensitive?
+Do you know a highly sensitive child?
 An observer who asks deep questions?
 Easily overstimulated?
 Or often distressed by the injustice or suffering of others?
 Over 20 percent of children have this trait often overlooked by “one-size-fits-all” parenting advice.
-Do you find the usual approaches just aren’t working with your highly sensitive child?
+Do you find the usual approaches just aren’t working with your highly sensitive child clients?

-Taught by Alane Freund, MS, MA, LMFT, and Candy Crawford, MSW, LCSW—experts on family therapy, parenting, and high sensitivity—this weekend will empower and educate parents and professionals to recognize, honor, and navigate the unique challenges and gifts highly sensitive children present.
-Through a balance of learning, support, discussion, small group work, and rejuvenating self-care, you will learn:
+Taught by Alane Freund, MS, MA, LMFT, and Candy Crawford, MSW, LCSW—experts on family therapy, parenting, and high sensitivity—this weekend will empower and educate mental health professionals to recognize, honor, and navigate the unique challenges and gifts highly sensitive children present.
+Through a balance of learning, support, discussion, small group work, and rejuvenating self-care, you will:

-Based on the book The Highly Sensitive Child by keynote speaker Elaine N. Aron, PhD, psychologist and pioneer in the study of this trait, this is the first course ever to focus on caring for and raising highly sensitive children and teens.
-Leave with a deeper appreciation for them, tools to enhance your influence and role in their lives, and a community of support in caring for them.
+Based on the book The Highly Sensitive Child by keynote speaker Elaine N. Aron, PhD, psychologist and pioneer in the study of this trait, this is the first course ever to focus on highly sensitive children and teens.

 Elaine N. Aron, PhD